-There are also videos and resources that discuss the transition process put together by the Region 4 Genetics Collaborative that help you think about key transition points and to provide resources that may help you plan for them.
+There are also videos and resources that discuss the transition process put together by the Region 4 Genetics Network that help you think about key transition points and to provide resources that may help you plan for them.
 Check them out here!

 While no one likes to think about the possibility of an emergency situation, it is important to be prepared.
 Often emergency situations occur so quickly that it is difficult to think through the scenario and clearly communicate the information that medical providers need to know about your child’s condition.
 One helpful tool is to create a wallet-size card with disease-specific information and guidelines that family members or the child can carry around and hand to medical professionals during a time of crisis.
 Some advocacy organizations may have already created something similar that can be used, so make sure to check with them about their specific emergency preparedness recommendations.